michaelcoyote/scripts/README.md

 - urlmarkdowner
   - this is a simple script to turn links into markdown
+  - `urlmarkdowner -l url` will lookup the URL and print the markdown link to stdout.
-  - if you invoke with a `-f file.md` it will append the link to that file otherwise it will write to stdout
+  - if you invoke with a `-f file.md` it will append the link to that file otherwise it will write to stdout as the title
-  - using `-L url` will look up the URL you give it and use the title text as the title
+  - `-t title_text` will prepend a title text of your choice to the link title
-  - using `-l url` will write the word "Title:" followed by the bare URL.
+  - `-n` turns off the lookup featurea
   - this is not complete and functions will be added as needed.

 ### other people's programming